 Where to Put the Cage

 The cage should be placed in a quiet area of the home where human activities won't disturb (and stress) them during the day.
 The cage should also be located in a cool area (no drafts) and not exposed to direct sunlight which could cause overheating.
 Summertime temperatures must be monitored to make sure the ambient temperature is not much over 77 F (25 C).
-If you do not have air conditioning, placing a shallow pan of ice cubes in the cage may help, or drape a damp towel over part of the cage (the evaporation of water is cooling).
+If you do not have air conditioning, placing a shallow pan of ice cubes in the cage may help, or drape a damp towel over part of the cage.

 Glass water bottles are ideal because the chinchilla can't chew through them.
 If you use plastic, encasing it or creating a barrier to it with wire mesh should reduce the risk of damage (you can also get commercial chew guards).
 For feeders, hopper style feeders that attach to the outside of the cage are nice because they can't be tipped and the chinchilla won't be able to urinate in their food.
 If a food bowl is used, it should be a heavy ceramic bowl to reduce tipping, and it must be cleaned daily.

 Toys can be provided too - blocks of wood and tree branches (free of pesticides) are good chew toys.
 Some of the wooden parrot toys make good toys as well, as do the willow balls and rings that you can find for rabbits.
 It is important to provide toys that do not have small or plastic parts that could be ingested.
 In addition, a "chinchilla block" or pumice block can be provided for chewing and this will aid in keeping the teeth trim.

 Wheels can provide excellent exercise, although you may find that unless the chinchilla is introduced to the idea at a fairly young age it may not take to running on a wheel.
 Look for a 15-inch wheel (anything smaller will be too small for most adult chinchillas), with a solid running surface and an open side with no cross supports.